ealsedewilde/ledenadministratieCCNL/README.md

 ```

 Spring Boot has one big disadvantage: the startup takes some time.
 Starting the application in my IDE took about 9 seconds.
 I've chosen for lazy `lazy-initialization`.
-This helps a few few seconds.
+This helps gaining a few seconds.

 ## Database
 I've made it easy on myself and have just chosen an embedded H2-database.
 Embedding the database also has the disadvantage that startup takes time.
 I've chosen `BootstrapMode.LAZY` to reduce the time to initialize SpringBoot JPA.
 Starting the application in my IDE was reduced to about 5 seconds.

-The most challenging part was a way to backup and restore the database while the application kept running.
+The most challenging issue was a way to backup and restore the database while the application kept running.
 Backup is done via `SCRIPT SIMPLE NOPASSWORDS DROP TO '%s' COMPRESSION ZIP`.
 The restore is executing all the native sql statements of the backup one by one.

 ## Startup
 I initially have built this application as a single jar via the 'repackage' goal of the spring-boot-maven-plugin.
 (I changed that later on for a more efficient variant.)